Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 ##### Jay
 - Data is most likely being pulled from a database such as a Redshift or Snowflake.
 It could also be pulled from a data lake (e.g., S3).
 We can analyze data models, query performance, discover strategies for optimizations.
 We can deliver a curated set of data that's optimized for DS model building by working with IT to set up appropriate cloud infrastucture (e.g. AWS Glue, Step Functions, Batch, ECS -- also orchestration tools like Apache Airflow)

+##### Jenny
+- Talking points:
+  - This step is "Produce manufacturing-ready data."
+  - "Building models requires as input, individual datasets that are shaped a certain way."
+    - "Data engineers are best suited to put these datasets together."
+    - "Qbiz recommends a feature-store as machinery to put together these datasets."
+  - "The most mature vision of the feature-store allows a data scientist to click a few buttons and receive the correct, customized dataset for the model type in question.

 ## 2. Doing Data Science

 At this stage, Data Scientists have access to the data features they need and are building and batch training models